Notre Dame vs. Navy: Odds, spread, over/under - August 26

 Notre Dame vs. Navy: Odds, spread, over/under and other Vegas lines - August 26

-The No. 13 Notre Dame Fighting Irish (0-0) take on the Navy Midshipmen (0-0) at Aviva Stadium in Dublin, Ireland on August 26, 2023, starting at 2:30 PM ET, airing on NBC.
-The Fighting Irish are favored by 20.5 points in the matchup.
-The over/under is set at 50.5 in the outing.
+Aviva Stadium in Dublin, Ireland is the setting for the No. 13 Notre Dame Fighting Irish's (0-0) matchup against the Navy Midshipmen (0-0) on August 26, 2023, starting at 2:30 PM ET, airing on NBC.
+The Fighting Irish are a 20.5-point favorite in the game.
+The over/under is 50.5 in the outing.

-In this article, you will take a look at the spread and odds across multiple sportsbooks for the Notre Dame vs. Navy matchup.
+You can see odds, spreads, over/unders and more across multiple sportsbooks for the Notre Dame vs. Navy matchup in this article.

 Notre Dame vs. Navy Game Info